-Crude oil and gasoline prices soared in 2008 and then fell back, rising again in 2011 as a result of the disruption created by the Arab Spring.
+Crude oil and gasoline prices soared in 2008 and then fell back.
 We looked at the causes of these increases as well as their impacts.
 Crude oil prices rose in large part As a result of increased demand, particularly from China.
 Higher prices for crude oil led to higher prices for gasoline.
 Those higher prices not only hurt consumers of gasoline, they also put upward pressure on the prices of a wide range of goods and services.
 Crude oil and gasoline prices then decreased dramatically in the last part of 2008, as world growth declined.